abpframework/abp/docs/en/Migration-Guides/Abp-6_0.md

 After the [announcement of plan to replace the IdentityServer](https://github.com/abpframework/abp/issues/11989), we have successfully implemented [Openiddict](https://github.com/openiddict/openiddict-core) as a replacement for IdentityServer4 as an OpenID-Provider.

-You can follow the [IdentityServer to OpenIddict Step by Step Guide](OpenIddict-Step-by-Step.md) for migrating your existing application in detail with a sample projects.
+You can follow the [IdentityServer to OpenIddict Step by Step Guide](OpenIddict-Step-by-Step.md) for migrating your existing application in detail with a sample project.

 ## See Also